Lines of text swam before Harry’s eyes. He blinked, then squeezed them shut.

 ‘Professor Dumbledore would like to see you,’ Dennis blurted.
 ‘Professor McGonagall said something about you both enjoying sherbet lemons, but I didn’t really understand.’

 ‘Thanks, Dennis.’
 Harry grimaced and exchanged a brief glance with Katie.

 ‘He probably just wants to know why you aren’t in the hospital wing this year,’ she suggested.
 ‘Want me to come, just in case?’

 Harry shook his head.
 ‘I’d better go and find out by myself.
 If I come back quite late and don’t see you guys before you leave tomorrow, then I hope you have a good summer, Katie dearest.
 I doubt we’ll be able to exchange letters, but I’m sure we can try and meet up or something.’

 ‘Why won’t we see you on the train?’
 Katie asked.

 ‘I can apparate,’ Harry whispered.

 She shot him a look of pure envy.
-‘That means you have no excuse for not coming to see me in the summer if you can’t send letters.
+‘That means you have no excuse for not coming to see me in the summer.
 You’ll be able to find me on Diagon Alley easily enough.
 My parents own one of the cafés on the South side of the alley and I’ll be helping out.’

 She laughed.
-‘My cup count is currently at forty eight.
+‘My cup count is currently at twenty eight.
 Mum keeps a tally.’

 ‘I better go, then.’
 Harry heaved himself out of the sofa and hurried out through the passage.